Quantum correlation beyond entanglement: Holographic discord and multipartite generalizations: Multipartite generalization

 We know the bipartite classical correlation $J(A|B)$ is obtained by replacing the conditioning in the mutual information with the classical conditioning by a local measurement and the average over the outcome.
 Similarly, we define the \emph{TC-classical correlation} by

-where the maximization is taken over all possible POVM on $A_n$. $S(B)_C$ denotes the von Neumann entropy of $B$ after the measurement on $C$ and the bar represents the average over the measurement outcome, weighted by the measurement probability.
+$S(B)_C$ denotes the von Neumann entropy of $B$ after the measurement on $C$ and the bar represents the average over the measurement outcome, weighted by the measurement probability.
+The maximization is taken over all possible POVM on $A_n$.
 From the definition, it is clear that $J^{TC}(A|B)=J(A|B)$.

 Based on this, we define the \emph{TC-quantum discord} by

 It can be seen by comparing to the definition of the bipartite quantum discord~\eqref{eq:q-discord} that this multipartite generalization in fact reduces to the bipartite measure: